-Our most significant university partner, GCU, calculated its composite score following the Transaction with respect to its fiscal years ending June 30, 2021 and June 30, 2020.
-As of June 30, 2021 and 2020, GCU's composite score was 1.9 and 1.5, respectively, using the proprietary school calculation methodology.
+Per the audited financial statements of GCU as of June 30, 2022 and 2021, GCU's composite score was 1.8 and 1.9, respectively, using the proprietary school calculation methodology.
 If GCU's future composite scores do not exceed 1.5, ED could impose sanctions.
 If any such sanctions were imposed, it could have a negative impact on our ability to conduct our business.

 Return of Title IV funds for students who withdraw.
 When a student who has received Title IV program funds withdraws from school, the institution must determine the amount of Title IV program funds the student has "earned" and then must return the unearned Title IV program funds (a "return to Title IV") to the appropriate lender or ED in a timely manner, which is generally no later than 45 days after the date the institution determined that the student withdrew.
 If such payments are not timely made, the institution will be required to submit a letter of credit to ED equal to 25% of the Title IV funds that the institution should have returned for withdrawn students in its most recently completed fiscal year.
 Under ED regulations, the letter of credit requirement is triggered by late returns of Title IV program funds for 5% or more of the withdrawn students (and involving more than two student refunds) in the audit sample in the institution's annual Title IV compliance audit for either of the institution's two most recent fiscal years or in a ED program review.
+Additionally, on January 4, 2023, the ED announced their intention to issue new regulations in eight different areas of higher education regulations via negotiated rulemaking, including on Return to Title IV funds.
+No specific proposals have been put forth at this time.
 To the extent our services for a university partner include conducting returns to Title IV, as they do with GCU, we would likely be jointly and severally liable to ED, along with the relevant university partner, for return of those funds.

 The "90/10 Rule."
 A requirement of the HEA, commonly referred to as the "90/10 Rule," that is applicable only to proprietary, post-secondary educational institutions, provides that an institution loses its eligibility to participate in the Title IV programs if the institution derives more than 90% of its revenue for each of two consecutive fiscal years from Title IV program funds.
 For purposes of the 90/10 Rule, revenue is calculated under a complex regulatory formula that requires cash basis accounting and other adjustments to the calculation of an institution's revenue under generally accepted accounting principles that appears in its consolidated financial statements.
-Under the 90/10 Rule, an institution becomes ineligible to participate in the Title IV programs as of the first day of the fiscal year following the second consecutive fiscal years.
+Under the 90/10 Rule, an institution becomes ineligible to participate in the Title IV programs as of the first day of the fiscal year following the second consecutive fiscal year in which it exceeds the 90% threshold, and its period of ineligibility extends for at least two consecutive fiscal years.
 If an institution exceeds the 90% threshold for two consecutive fiscal years and it and its students have received Title IV funds during the subsequent period of ineligibility, the institution will be required to return those Title IV funds to the applicable lender or the ED.
 If an institution's rate exceeds 90% for any single fiscal year, it will be placed on provisional certification for at least two fiscal years.